9. Using Lean as a Proof Assistant

 Although we will not discuss it in this course, Lean also serves as its own metaprogramming language, which means that we can use Lean to develop automation that can help us construct programs and proofs.
 In that way, Lean becomes a self-extending system, meaning that we can improve its support for programming and theorem proving using the system itself.

-Lean’s logical foundation is powerful and expressive enough to carry out any mathematical argument, and the use of proof assistants in hardware and software verification is an import subject to study.
-In this chapter, we will present only the most basic aspects of using Lean as a proof assistant, to convey a flavor of what is possible.
+Lean’s logical foundation is powerful and expressive enough to carry out any mathematical argument, and proof assistants are now commonly used for hardware and software verification.
+This chapter, we introduce the basics of using Lean as a proof assistant by focusing on the treatment of propositional logic.
+Chapter 13 will extend this to equational reasoning and proof by induction, but even that only scratches the surface.
 You can learn more about the use of Lean as a proof assistant in either Mathematics in Lean or Theorem Proving in Lean 4.
 You may also enjoy interactive tutorials, like the Natural Number Game, found on the Lean Game Server.

 For the examples in this chapter, we use the following imports: